|Rowena's Page, Rowena Gets Married.||Rowena Gets Ready, Part 3|

 Chester took a sip of the drink Rowena had handed him.
 “Your traffic,” he said, unperturbed.

 “Tell them!” said Maralynne, apparently unaware she'd been corrected, as Rowena and Sammy exchanged a glance: At least that much is cleared up.

-“Well,” Chester began, “I was doing some checking around on the Web and I found a site that had more traffic, according the the counter, than the GlamCam does even though the girl featured wasn't as sexy as Maralynne.”
+“Well,” Chester began, “I was doing some checking around on the Web and I found a site that had more traffic, according the counter, than the GlamCam does even though the girl featured wasn't nearly as sexy as Maralynne, of course.”
 He stopped suddenly, shaking his head at the improbability of it all.
 Rowena waited for him to continue, but he went on musing.
 “Go on,” she said finally.

 “Well, page counters are notoriously unreliable, but I did a little more checking and this site was also doing better in some of the search engine rankings.”

 “So Chester's found out how to get me more motors too!”